radiantlogic-v8/documentation-new/documentation/architect-guide/high-availability-and-performance.md

 # High Availability and Performance

-## High Availability and Fault Tolerance

 The recommended approach to achieve high availability and fault tolerance is to deploy multiple RadiantOne nodes running in a cluster.
 Once the desired architecture is put in place, two additional layers must be addressed.
 These layers were introduced in the [Product Overview](radiantone-federated-identity-engine.md#overview) section in this guide and are known as the Application Layer and the Data Source Access Layer.

 The sections below provide a brief introduction to the different architecture components and vocabulary for cluster architectures.
-For complete configuration details on deploying these architectures, please see the RadiantOne Deployment and Tuning Guide.
+For complete configuration details on deploying these architectures, please see the [RadiantOne Deployment and Tuning Guide](/documentation/deployment-and-tuning-guide/00-preface).

 ## Cluster Architectures